ThePhD/sol2/README.md

 [![Support via Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.herokuapp.com%2FThePhD)](https://patreon.com/thephd)
 [![Support via Liberapay](https://img.shields.io/liberapay/patrons/ThePhD.svg)](https://liberapay.com/ThePhD/)

-sol is a C++ library binding to Lua.
-It currently supports all Lua versions 5.1+ (LuaJIT 2.x included). sol aims to be easy to use and easy to add to a project.
+sol2 is a C++ library binding to Lua.
+It currently supports all Lua versions 5.1+ (LuaJIT 2.x included). sol2 aims to be easy to use and easy to add to a project.
 The library is header-only for easy integration with projects.

 ## Documentation